-Using these signals, Instagram ranks posts and pages on Explore, Reels, Feed, and Stories.
-When it comes to Feeds and Stories, the ML algorithm collects the most recent pictures and videos shared by friends as the starting data set.
+Using these signals aggregated by artificial intelligence Instagram ranks posts and pages on Explore, Reels, Feed, and Stories.
+When it comes to Feeds and Stories, the Instagram machine learning algorithm collects the most recent pictures and videos shared by friends as the starting data set.
 Using all the above signals, the posts are ranked and the higher ranked posts are seen by the user first.

 User Engagement Graph for Suggested Posts

 A user's activities on Instagram help the ML algorithms build a graph of their interests, which is known as the User Engagement Graph.
 Each node in the graph represents content that the user has shown explicit interest towards.
 These nodes also represent "seed" accounts or accounts that the users have interacted with by liking or commenting on their posts.